-The first die tested was a rectangular slot without slots (not serrated) to obtain a smooth strip of the same thickness across its width.
-With this kind of die, we also observed that the total thickness reduction was of 20% and the width reduction was also 50% during the drop to the water tank.
+The first tested die was a rectangular slit without slots (not serrated) to obtain a smooth strip of the same thickness across its width.
+With this kind of die, we also observed that the total thickness reduction was of 20%, and the width reduction was also 50% during the drop to the water tank.